-1. Before you implement any C code, in teams, draw a flowchart for the following problem.
+1. Before you implement any C code, in teams, draw a flowchart for the following problem on the whiteboard.
 After you draw the flowchart, draw a structure chart to determine the functions necessary for the problem.

 Recall what a flowchart looks like: